 All data in this database were obtained from public reports filed by NCAA Division I institutions.

 The athletic financial data are based on revenue and expense reports from more than 230 public schools in NCAA's Division I that have a legal obligation to release the data (the NCAA does not release the data publicly).
-Division I institutions not included in the database are private or are public institutions covered under a state exemption to open records laws.
+Limited demographic information is included for more than 100 Division I institutions that did not share data and are private or are public institutions covered under a state exemption to open records laws.
 Data from 2005-2016 NCAA Financial Report forms used in this database were collected by USA TODAY.
-Data from 2016-2017 was collected by Jodi Upton, Knight Chair in Data and Explanatory Journalism, S.I.
+Data from 2016-2019 was collected by Jodi Upton, Knight Chair in Data and Explanatory Journalism, S.I.
 Newhouse School of Public Communications, Syracuse University and USA TODAY.

 Comparisons between institutions are possible, but some institutions interpret the NCAA financial reporting rules slightly differently despite efforts by the NCAA staff working with the National Association of College and University Business Officers (NACUBO) to standardize the definitions and reporting.
 For some institutions, significant changes in spending trends may represent a change in reporting rather than actual spending.
 NCAA legislation requires that the financial reports be subject to agreed-upon procedures conducted by a "qualified independent accountant who is not a staff member of the institution."
 Each institution's president or chancellor is required to certify the financial report before it is submitted to the NCAA.

 Institutions that have "$0" in a category reported zero income or expenses for that category.
 Institutions that have "-" in a category are missing data for that category.
 Institutions with a "$0" or "-" in a category are excluded from growth rate calculations in that category for individual institutions, conferences, and subdivisions.
 They are also eliminated from peer-group growth calculations in the Custom Reporting feature for that category.